 A further focal point of our innovation efforts in recent years has been low- and zero-emission vehicles.
 The introduction of alternative power sources is part of a growing awareness in the community of our environmental responsibilities.
 We view it as our duty to deploy our expertise in this area and help others reduce the impact of their transport activities and make a positive contribution in that regard.
+I encourage you to read our Sustainability Statement in this Annual Report.
+It outlines our actions, as well as the work we do with our customers and suppliers, to further improve our processes in the areas of environmental management, social capital, and governance.

 Finally, I would like to turn to what is a truly momentous milestone in the growth journey of your Company.
-On 31 March 2021, we announced our intention to acquire the Australian and New Zealand businesses of LeasePlan.
+On the 31st of March of this year, we announced our intention to acquire the Australian and New Zealand businesses of LeasePlan.
 While at the time of writing to you, we are yet to fully complete the acquisition, there is no doubt this will be a transformational step in our history, allowing us to create significant long-term value for all our stakeholders.
 I look forward to reporting on the acquisition and its integration in next year's report.

-I would like to thank everyone at SG Fleet Group Limited for another year of committed effort in a challenging environment, as well as the Directors of the Board for supporting the Company's achievements.
+I would like to thank everyone at SG Fleet for another year of committed effort in a challenging environment, as well as the Directors of the Board for supporting the Company's achievements.
 My thanks also go to Super Group, our majority shareholder, for actively supporting our strategy.
 Most importantly, I thank you, our Shareholders, for your continued support as we are set to embark on an exciting new phase in your Company's history.

-Andrew Reitzer Chairman

-16 August 2021 Sydney
+Andrew Reitzer Chairman 16 August 2021 Sydney